Degeneration of Hodge structures over Picard modular surfaces: Compactifications and boundary

 Note that by the description of $Q_D, R_u Q_D$ and $T_{m,D}$ we gave above, we have $Q_D/R_u Q_D \cong T_{m,D}.$ In particular $Q_D$ has dimension $7$ (and it is connected).
 By Remark \ref{extension}, $B_D$ must have dimension $7$, hence $B_D=Q_D$.

-By Remark \ref{extension}, the adjoint group of $G$ is simple up to isogeny (namely it is a $\Q$-form of $\SL_3$), in particular the admissible parabolics of $G$ are the maximal $\Q$-parabolics of $G$.
-It is clear that a subgroup of the form $Q_{D'}$ is a parabolic.
-Let us show now that any $\Q$-parabolic of $G$ is contained in one subgroup of the form $Q_{D'}$.
-Following notations from Remark \ref{extension}, a parabolic $P$ defined over $E$ has to stabilize a line of $V_i$; moreover it is of dimension at least $7$.
+By Remark \ref{extension}, the adjoint group of $G$ is simple up to isogeny (namely it is a $\Q$-form of $\SL_3$), in particular the admissible parabolic subgroups of $G$ are the maximal $\Q$-parabolic subgroups of $G$.
+It is clear that a subgroup of the form $Q_{D'}$ is a parabolic subgroup.
+Let us show now that any $\Q$-parabolic subgroup of $G$ is contained in one subgroup of the form $Q_{D'}$.
+Following notations from Remark \ref{extension}, a parabolic subgroup $P$ defined over $E$ has to stabilize a line of $V_i$; moreover it is of dimension at least $7$.
 If $P$ is moreover defined over $\Q$, then it has to stabilize a line $l$ of $V$, and hence also the orthogonal plan $l^{\perp}$.
 This line has to be isotropic, otherwise these two conditions force $P$ to be of dimension at most $6$.